En-8/brew-book/designDocs/userStories.md

 # User Stories

 ## Account Management
-- As a new user, I want to create a new account `(MVP)`
+- As a new user, I want to create a new account **MVP**

-- As a registered user, I want to log in to my account `(MVP)`
+- As a registered user, I want to log in to my account **MVP**

-- As a registered user, I want to change my account credentials (username, password) `(MVP)`

-- As a registered user, I want to be able to recover a forgotten password `(MVP)`

 ## Recipe Management
-- As a registered user, I want to create a new beer recipe `(MVP)`
+- As a registered user, I want to create a new beer recipe **MVP**

-- As a registered user, I want to save an in-progress beer recipe so I can work on it later `(MVP)`
+- As a registered user, I want to save an in-progress beer recipe so I can work on it later **MVP**

-- As a registered user, I want publish a completed beer recipe. `(MVP)`
+- As a registered user, I want publish a completed beer recipe. **MVP**

-- As a registered user, I want to be able to modify or delete already-published recipes `(MVP)`
+- As a registered user, I want to be able to modify or delete already-published recipes **MVP**

-- As a registered user, I want to distinguish between kit or non-kit recipes. `(MVP)`
+- As a registered user, I want to distinguish between kit or non-kit recipes. **MVP**

-- As a registered user, I want recipes to include ingredients. `(MVP)`
+- As a registered user, I want recipes to include ingredients. **MVP**

-- As a registered user, I want to add additional notes to a recipe `(MVP)`
+- As a registered user, I want to add additional notes to a recipe **MVP**

 ## Recipe Stats
-- As a registered user, I want to keep track of how many times I have brewed a recipe. `(MVP)`
+- As a registered user, I want to keep track of how many times I have brewed a recipe. **MVP**

 ## Sitemap and Admin

-- As ANY user, I want to learn more about the site `(MVP)`
+- As ANY user, I want to learn more about the site **MVP**

-- As ANY user, I want to contact the owners of the site `(MVP)`
+- As ANY user, I want to contact the owners of the site **MVP**

 # Stretch Goals

+## Account management

+- As a registered user, I want to change my account credentials (username, password)

+- As a registered user, I want to be able to recover a forgotten password

 ## Recipe Management